-40.2.
+39.1.
 Spring Cloud LoadBalancer integrations

-In order to make it Cloud LoadBalancer, provide easy Spring ReactorLoadBalancerExchangeFilterFunction that be used with WebClient can BlockingLoadBalancerClient that works with RestTemplate.
+In order make it easy to use Spring Cloud LoadBalancer, provide ReactorLoadBalancerExchangeFilterFunction that can be used with BlockingLoadBalancerClient that works with RestTemplate.
 You can see more information and examples of usage in the following sections: